Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 Does Flow work with LLVM or support custom compilers?

-Yes, our software stack is built on top of the LLVM compiler infrastructure, and we are developing custom extensions to support the PPU architecture.
+Yes, our software stack is built on top of the LLVM compiler infrastructure, and we are developing custom extensions to support Flow PPU architecture.
 This allows us to integrate with existing toolchains and makes parallel programming more accessible to developers familiar with standard languages.
 As our technology matures, we plan to provide further documentation and tooling to support developers and partners.

 Can developers or researchers access Flow’s technology or tools?

-Flow is currently collaborating with selected partners during its early access phase.
+We are currently collaborating with selected partners during its early access phase.
 Broader availability of our development tools, documentation, and evaluation environments is planned as we approach commercial release.
 If you're a developer, researcher, or organization interested in testing or integrating our technology, we encourage you to get in touch.

-The PPU can actually be configured to REDUCE power consumption!
+Flow PPU can actually be configured to REDUCE power consumption!
 Due to its parametric nature, performance can be traded for lower energy use.
 For example, a 100x performance boost could be traded for a 10x performance boost with 10x lower power consumption.

 Power draw depends heavily on the desired configuration.
-Our initial power consumption estimation model (based on legacy silicon technology parameters and public scaling factors), indicates 43.4W consumption for a 64-core PPU delivering a 38X - 107X speedup in laboratory tests if a 3nm silicon process were used, and 235W consumption for a 256-core PPU delivering a 148X - 421X speedup.
+Our initial power consumption estimation model (based on legacy silicon technology parameters and public scaling factors), indicates 43.4 W consumption for a 64-core Flow PPU delivering a 38X - 107x speedup in laboratory tests if a 3nm silicon process were used, and 235 W consumption for a 256-core Flow PPU delivering a 148x - 421x speedup.

-For maximum performance gains, it is possible to refactor the critical parts of the code or rewrite it entirely as a native parallel.
+For maximum performance gains, it is possible to refactor the critical parts of the code or rewrite it entirely as native parallel.
 We will develop AI/smart compiler tools to help companies identify which parts of their software can be parallelized.

 What are some major clients Flow is currently working with?

-We are in positive discussions with leading-edge CPU companies such as AMD, ARM and Intel to co-develop the future era of advanced CPU computing starting with server CPUs.
+We are in positive discussions with leading-edge CPU companies such as AMD, Arm, and Intel to co-develop the future era of advanced CPU computing starting with server CPUs.
 We are also interacting with companies looking into the server CPU market, like Qualcomm and SiFive and others using the open-source RISC-V instruction set.

 Are there any target markets / products that Flow plans to especially address?